-ES 9001 Environmental Policy & Management
+ES 9001 Advanced Studies in Envir Policy & Mgmt

 This course provides an advanced and critical analysis of the relationship between public policymaking and environmental issues.
 Drawing from a range of theories and case studies, students will develop the skills to evaluate and understand how challenging and controversial themes in environmental science such as risk, complexity, evidence, expertise, technology, and institutions, shape and are shaped by the policymaking process.
 It is an interdisciplinary course that will require students to engage in critical discussion of a range of literature that has direct bearing on explaining how environmental issues, scientific evidence, and the policy process converge.
 1 Credit.